Craig Kimbrel: 2013

 Kimbrel began the 2013 season with three blown saves during his first nine save opportunities, tying his personal record for blown saves during the entire 2012 season.
-Nonetheless, on May 9, 2013, in a game against the San Francisco Giants, Kimbrel earned his 100th save, making him the second youngest player in MLB history to reach that mark.
-With a save against the Cardinals on July 27, 2013, he became only the second Atlanta pitcher after John Smoltz to have three 30-save seasons.
-Kimbrel surpassed John Smoltz's Braves record of 27 consecutive saves on August 17, 2013.
+Nonetheless, on May 9, in a game against San Francisco, Kimbrel earned his 100th save, making him the second -oungest player in MLB history to reach that mark.
+With a save against the Cardinals on July 27, he became only the second Atlanta pitcher after John Smoltz to have three 30-save seasons.
+Kimbrel surpassed Smoltz's Braves record of 27 consecutive saves on August 17.

 On September 27, Kimbrel recorded his 50th save of the season in a game against the Philadelphia Phillies.
-In doing so, he became the 11th pitcher in Major League history to have a 50-save season.
+In doing so, he became the 11th pitcher in MLB history to have a 50-save season.
 He won the Delivery Man of the Year Award (across all of MLB) and also was voted the "GIBBY Awards" Closer of the Year – by the fans, media, team front-office personnel, former players, and SABR.

 2014

 On February 16, 2014, Kimbrel agreed to a four-year, $42 million extension with the Braves that ran through 2017, with an option for 2018.
 On April 2, Kimbrel tied Gene Garber's 141 saves with the Braves, good for second in franchise history.
 Two days later, on April 4, Kimbrel recorded his 142nd career save, to move into sole possession of second place.
-On April 25, 2014, Kimbrel became the fastest pitcher ever to reach 400 strikeouts—reaching the mark in 236 innings' worth of work.
-On June 6, 2014, Kimbrel recorded his 155th save in a game against the Arizona Diamondbacks, surpassing John Smoltz as the new franchise leader in saves.
-On August 29, 2014, Kimbrel recorded his 40th save of the season.
+On April 25, Kimbrel became the fastest pitcher ever to reach 400 strikeouts—reaching the mark in 236 innings' worth of work.
+On June 6, Kimbrel recorded his 155th save in a game against the Arizona Diamondbacks, surpassing John Smoltz as the new franchise leader in saves.
+On August 29, Kimbrel recorded his 40th save of the season.
 He became the third pitcher to reach that single-season milestone in four straight seasons.
 Kimbrel finished the season with a 1.61 ERA and 95 strikeouts in 61 2/3 innings.
-He led the National League with 47 saves, becoming the first pitcher to lead the NL in saves for four consecutive seasons since Bruce Sutter (1979–82).
+He led the NL with 47 saves, becoming the first pitcher to lead the NL in saves for four consecutive seasons since Bruce Sutter (1979–82).

 San Diego Padres (2015)

 Kimbrel with the San Diego Padres in 2015.

-On April 5, 2015, Kimbrel was traded to the San Diego Padres along with outfielder Melvin Upton, Jr., in exchange for Carlos Quentin, Cameron Maybin, prospects Matt Wisler, Jordan Paroubeck, and the 41st overall pick in the 2015 MLB draft.
+On April 5, 2015, Kimbrel was traded to the San Diego Padres along with outfielder B. J. Upton, in exchange for Carlos Quentin, Cameron Maybin, prospects Matt Wisler, Jordan Paroubeck, and the 41st overall pick in the 2015 MLB draft.

 On June 8, Kimbrel recorded his 200th career save against his former team, the Braves.
 He became the fastest pitcher ever to reach that milestone, taking only 318 games to do so.

 In his one season with the Padres, Kimbrel made 61 appearances, finishing 53 games while recording 39 saves; he struck out 87 while walking 22 in 59 1/3 innings pitched with a 2.58 ERA.